When Weight Watchers Chicken in Spicy Peanut Sauce meal says

 Once the roll is sealed, wrap the roll one more time in the mat and give the roll even squeezes from end to end.
 This will help keep the roll from falling apart when you finally slice it.

 Remove the mat and place the whole Spicy Tuna Roll on a cutting surface.
 Take a sharp knife and dampen the blade with water.
-I start in the middle and slice in half.
-Then I slice each half into 4 pieces, so I get 8 slices per roll, total.
+I start in the middle and slice it in half.
+Then I slice each half into 4 pieces, so I get 8 slices per roll, in total.
 You can make thicker pieces if you like, to get 6 pieces total.
 The object is to make each piece edible in one bite.

 You can eat the sushi as is, or pour a small plate of soy sauce and dip sushi pieces as you eat them.

-These portable packages are loaded with any tasty morsel you can wrap in sticky rice.
-My Origiri filling is a favorite tuna, salmon, chicken or turkey salad.
-Origiri is a favorite of Japanese school lunches, and found in most markets there.
+sticky rice.
+My Origiri filling is a favorite tuna, salmon, chicken, or turkey salad.
+Origiri is a favorite of Japanese school lunches and found in most markets there.
 And check out this fun photo-filled blog post with a lot of Onigiri colorful fun shapes and other tasty fillings.

 You need to make Sushi Rice, but I have your back -- here is my video recipe: